 In a cheesecloth and sieve pour the liquid and catch the solids.

-Put them into a rectangular mould such as a ceramic dish and place another dish on top and push liquid out further as a weight of the dish squeezes out the excess.
+Put them into a rectangular mould such as a ceramic dish and place another dish on top and push the liquid out further as a weight of the dish squeezes out the excess.
 You can add a weight in the top dish.
-Leave it a little juice for added flavour and leave to set for 10 mins.
+Leave it a little juice for added flavour and leave to sit for 10 mins.

 Seal in the flavours by browning the paneer in a pan with ghee or keep in the fridge until ready to use.

-2 cups Paneer (see paneer recipe here)
+2 cups paneer (see paneer recipe here)

 1/2 cup leek